 For the filling:

-- 1 egg yolk + 2 tbsp of milk – beaten
+- 1 egg yolk + 2 tbsp milk – beaten

-- Icing sugar and cinnamon for sprinkling on top
+- Icing sugar and cinnamon to sprinkle on top (optional)

 - Sift the flour and salt into a large bowl.